I. Universal Evo Devo: A Model

 Biological systems are the most complex of all adaptive systems in the known universe, so better understanding how their change is regulated is I think the best place to start in developing a deeper understanding of complexity in all its forms.
 In biological systems, the discipline of evo-devo biology studies how evolutionary development, or evo-devo, guides the production of ordered, complex, adaptive, and intelligent structures.
 In living systems we can distinguish evolutionary processes which are stochastic, variety-creating, divergent, and contingently adaptive and developmental processes which produce convergent and systemically statistically predictable structures and trajectories in a hierarchical replication cycle, from seed, to adult, to reproduction, aging, and death.

 If our universe is also a cycling, evolutionary developmental system, as several scientists and philosophers now suspect, that means our universe is also moving predictably from seed, to adult, to reproduction and death.
 Physicist Lee Smolin in his masterful Life of the Cosmos (1997) offers one of the most detailed examples of such a model, which he calls cosmological natural selection.
+But his model is missing a few obvious elements as well, such as the influence of intelligence on selection.
 Complexity scholar James Gardner calls it the “biocosm hypothesis”, the idea that the universe is both like a living system, and friendly to the production of life and intelligence.
 I propose calling it an evo devo universe, as it allows us to apply the most useful terms we have in biology, evolution and development, to all replicating complex systems, and to see what we gain from that approach.

 If it is both evolutionary and developmental, our universe must exhibit both unpredictable evolutionary creativity over its lifespan, and also many predictable and constraining developmental constraints, function, and futures, as it grows to “adulthood,” reproduces, and dies, within a still poorly understood environment that physicists call the multiverse.
 If we live in an evo devo universe, our finely-tuned fundamental physical constants, physical laws, and boundary conditions are most likely to have self-organized their present values, through many prior cycles in the multiverse, to maximize the multilocal production of unique adaptive intelligence, just as cycling living systems have self-organized their genetic and phenotypic complexity to adapt in their environments.
 Fortunately, these claims about the evo devo nature of all life and of the universe itself are all increasingly simulation-testable, as our science and computing power continue to advance.
 So far, as simple models like Smolin’s have proposed, there is no reason to doubt that this kind of cyclic self-organization is central to all of our most complex adaptive systems.